Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 The users for this project are categorised into two main classes: general users and advanced users.
 With the project being a Mission Control software system, a bridge that connects the hardware components of the rocket and the Monte Carlo Simulation Software.
 The general user class is expected to have knowledge to an extent on Hobby Rocketry and how to work with computer software.
 The general user class should be able to read and comprehend information in the software documentation.
 For a controlled rocket launch, the user should be able to understand all the information returned by the program and how to control the rocket.

 The advanced user class is an extended version of the general user class.
 Since this is an open-source project, the code base will also be accessible by the users after when the project has been delivered.
 This means that, the users are able to change the source code of the software system if desired.
-This class of users is expected to have an advanced knownledge not only on the Hobby Rocketry, but also on programming ability.
+This class of users is expected to have an advanced knowledge not only on the Hobby Rocketry, but also on programming ability.
 As mentioned, the users will have access and modify the source code to change the behaviour of the software system.
 They can collect the log files to gather data if they want to conduct a research on a rocket project.
 They can also use the code base of our project to extend and created an improved version of our software.

 We are aware that that our software system might be shared among the Hobby Rocket community as an open-source project.
 We will do our best to deliver a software system that works as intended and is compatible on most platform.
-However, we will not be responible for any unexpected behaviour from the software system if the source code is modified by users.
+However, we will not be responsible for any unexpected behaviour from the software system if the source code is modified by users.

 #### 1.3.4 Limitations